Setting up fields

 To set up a new field type:

-- On the Field Type Card page, add the Code and Description for your new field type and select the Data Type.
+- Select the Data Type from the dropdown menu.
 The data type you select affects the field dependencies options for the field type.
 For example, if you require the field type to have a value, you can only use the data types Option and Code.

 Note